Living in Spain?

-If you will be living in Spain with your family, you are probably considering sending your children to an international school, preferably with the option of an international baccalaureate so they have the opportunity to continue studying abroad.
+Many expats in Spain consider sending their children to an international school, preferably with the option of an international baccalaureate, so that they have the opportunity to continue studying abroad.
 A major drawback of these private schools is the fact that they are usually very expensive.
-You might pay anything from 500 EUR to 1000 EUR in tuition fees per semester and per child, depending on their age.
+In fact, the average international school fee is around 750 EUR per month, depending on the school and the child’s age.

 Spain’s international schools are highly regarded and usually employ mostly experienced international teachers.
 The most common international schools, where some locals also send their children, are American, British, German, and French schools.
 Please contact your nearest embassy or consulate for a list of international schools in your area.

-The Spanish state school system is generally considered good, although academic standards vary between cities, neighborhoods, and individual schools.
-The public education system in Spain is free for all children residing in Spain.
-It is mandatory for all kids and teens to attend school between the ages of six and sixteen.
-Most parents send their children to preschool and kindergarten as well, once their kids are three years old.
+The Spanish academic standards vary between cities, neighborhoods, and individual schools.
+It is important to know that the public education system in Spain is free for all children residing in Spain.
+And it is mandatory for all kids and teens to attend school between the ages of six and sixteen.
+Most parents opt for preschool and kindergarten as well, once their kids are three years old.

-Spanish schools are divided by age groups into three, possibly four, types.
-There’s the primary school (colegio) teaching children from the ages of six to twelve, and the secondary school (instituto), which twelve to sixteen-year-olds attend, is followed by the bachillerato.
-The latter is no longer compulsory, but it gives adolescents the chance to get a degree equivalent to that of the British A-Levels or the American high school diploma.
-Some schools also offer an educación infantíl for toddlers and children between the ages of three and six.
+Spanish schools are divided by age groups into three or four types.
+There’s the primary school (colegio) teaching children from the ages of six to twelve and the secondary school (instituto), which twelve to sixteen-year-olds attend After that, adolescents can take the bachillerato, which is no longer compulsory, and is an equivalent degree to the British A-Levels or the American high school diploma.

 Healthcare Coverage in Spain

 Citizens of EU member states who are living in Spain will automatically have access to health coverage in Spain once they become legal Spanish residents.
-For shorter stays, EU citizens should get a European Health Insurance Card (EHIC) from their healthcare provider back home.
-The EHIC will get you access to state-provided healthcare at the same cost, or sometimes even at a reduced rate, as those insured in Spain.
+For shorter stays EU citizens should get a European Health Insurance Card (EHIC) from their healthcare provider back home which will give them access to state-provided healthcare.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.